 - Took a Level in Badass: Went from serving as a control room operative to flying transports and barely armed speeders against the First Order.

 - Uncertain Doom: She may have died in the Battle of Crait, as only the speeders piloted by Poe, C'ai, and Nien Nunb made it safely back.
 However, Finn and Rose both survived the destruction of their speeders, so there is a chance that Goode did as well.
+The novelization of The Last Jedi and Goode's absence in subsequent installments confirm she was killed at Crait.

 A member of the Resistance's Ground Logistics Division who serves as a controller at the base on D'Qar.